Yves Saint Laurent • Matte and Radiant Pressed Powder • Powder

 It is not undetectable on me though.
 I feel like it still can look cakey and dry.
 My hands down favorite powder for the price is suprisingly CoverTox10 from Physicians Formula.
 It has the same fine mill feeling and never looks cakey.
 It's also less than $20, although hard to find.

-Age: 18 & Under Skin: Very Dry, Fair Hair: Brunette Eyes: Blue
+Age: 18 & Under Skin: Dry, Fair, Cool Hair: Brunette, Wavy, Medium Eyes: Blue

 Wonder product.
 My old HG compact was Chanel's Poudre Universelle, which was a transparent powder as I don't look for coverage in powders, and I think I was in denial about the product for the last couple of months, I wanted to believe it was good because of the aesthetic of Chanel but I have really dry skin but get very slightly shiny around my nose and I still needed to top up every 25 minutes or so (ridiculous I know).